 - Rights to a film

-Loan amortization is paying off the debt of something over a specified period.
+Loan amortisation is paying off the debt of something over a specified period.
 A business that uses this option is building equity in the loaned asset while paying off the item at the same time.
-At the end of the amortized period, the borrower will own the asset outright.
+At the end of the amortised period, the borrower will own the asset outright.

-Depreciation and the amortization of assets are similar accounting concepts.
+Depreciation and the amortisation of assets are similar accounting concepts.
 However, depreciation refers to spreading the cost of a fixed asset out over time.
-In contrast, amortization is the spreading of costs associated with the life of an intangible asset.
+In contrast, amortisation is the spreading of costs associated with the life of an intangible asset.
 The recording of these two types of payments within your financial documents will differ.

 Scheduling Period Payments

-If a company is going to amortize something, it will have an attached amortization schedule.
+If a company is going to amortise something, it will have an attached amortisation schedule.
 This schedule is a table detailing the periodic payments of said loan or asset.
-These regular installments are generated using an amortization calculator.
+These regular instalments are generated using an amortisation calculator.
 The allocation of costs over a specified period must be paid in full by the time of the maturity date or deadline.

 There are easy to use schedule calculators that can help you figure out the best loan repayments schedule, taking into account the interest rates and loan type and terms.

 One of the trickiest parts of using this accounting technique for a business’s assets is the estimation of the intangible’s service life.
 Business operators must weigh out the economic value to the company, including the book value, residual value, and the useful life of the intangible asset.